Medically reviewed by Drugs.com. Last updated on Jul 31, 2022.

 Therapeutic Class: Radiological Non-Ionic Contrast Media

-Uses For Ultravist
+Uses for Ultravist

-Iopromide injection is used to help diagnose or find problems in the brain, heart, head, blood vessels, and other parts of the body.
+Iopromide injection is used to help diagnose or find problems in the brain, heart, head, blood vessels, stomach, and other parts of the body.
 It is an iodinated contrast agent.
 Contrast agents are used to create a clear picture of the different parts of the body during certain medical procedures such as CT scans and angiography.

 This medicine is to be used only by or under the direct supervision of a doctor.

-Before Using Ultravist
+Before using Ultravist

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: